 How to Motivate Construction Workers

-Motivating your construction workers is something that concerns many construction project managers because if your employees are not motivated, they might not get the job done on time.
+Motivating your construction job workers is something that concerns many construction project managers because if your employees are not motivated, they might not get the job done on time.
 While some delays are normal, many construction project managers have wondered if other delays are because their construction workers are not motivated enough to get the job done.
 Many studies have indicated that construction employees require various motivational techniques to stay engaged.
 However, applying this knowledge can be difficult on a fast-paced, high-pressure construction site.

 We spoke with Aerotek Business Development Executive Josh Miles about his experiences working with construction companies and contractors.
 “Managing motivation is a moving target,” says Miles.
 “It’s constantly changing depending on what phase of the project you’re on, but you have to keep a pulse on it because unmotivated workers will find another opportunity to make equal or more money elsewhere.”